-Department for Business, Energy and Industrial Strategy (BEIS) in June 2022 and other internationally recognised sources are used.
+UK Government in June 2023 and other internationally recognised sources are used.

 Principal risks and uncertainties

 The Company prepares a risk management assessment which is reported to the ABF plc Director of Financial Control annually.
 The Company maintains risk management policies to ensure compliance with all relevant legislation, health, safety and environmental obligations.
 Appropriate operational procedures and controls are put in place to mitigate risks and all employees are provided with appropriate information, training and supervision.